What is the mission of AMD?

 Are AMD manuscripts a-theoretical?

 Absolutely not.
 Theory is critically important for any advancement of knowledge, but our appreciation of the roles of theory in scholarship needs to broaden.
-All data are theory-laden to some extent; one cannot consider evidence in a meaningful way without engaging in "sense-making."
-So AMD papers will very much rely on theory, but it is theory in service of describing and understanding the phenomena, more than it is theory in service of verification and testing as has been the case in AMJ and AMR.
+All data-driven explorations are theory-laden to some extent; one cannot consider evidence in a meaningful way without engaging in "sense-making."
+AMD papers very much rely on theory, but it is theory in service of describing, understanding and narrowing the range of plausible explanations for phenomena and relationships, rather than theory in service of testing and confirmation as has been the case in AMJ and other empirical journals in the field of management.

-In other words, theory plays two main roles in AMD papers: (1) Theory as a guiding framework that may be affected by the discovery (i.e., a discovery may highlight new boundary conditions for some theory; a discovery may overturn accepted understandings of the mechanisms underlying a relationship; a discovery may completely overturn basic assumptions underlying a particular theory; a discovery may demonstrate some relationship that is simply inconsistent with a variety of relevant theories).
-(2) Theory as a means to better understand the possible mechanisms underlying the relationships or dynamics discovered empirically.
+In most AMD papers, theory offers a guiding framework that is typically affected by the findings.
+For example, a discovery may highlight new boundary conditions for some theory.
+A discovery may question accepted understandings of the mechanisms underlying a relationship, or completely overturn basic assumptions underlying a particular theory.
+A discovery may demonstrate some relationship that is simply inconsistent with a variety of relevant theories and provide a plausible explanation as to when and why this is the case.

 Can an author submit a paper to AMD if it was rejected at AMJ?